emmenru/DD2421/README.md

 **(1) When can a feature independence assumption be reasonable and when not?**

+Naive Bayes classifier is good for moderate or large datasets, for example for medical diagnoses (where symptoms are independent) and classification of text documents or spam-emails (where words are independent).
 Naive Bayes classifier works well when variables are "reasonably independent", i.e. they can be a bit correlated but should not be very correlated.
-Naive Bayes is not reasonable when there is no occurence between a certain class label and a feature, which leads to a likelihood equal to 0.
+Naive Bayes does not work well when there is no occurence between a certain class label and a feature, which leads to a likelihood equal to 0.

-# "For example, the correlation between sepal.width and sepal.length and petal.width and petal.length for the iris dataset is -0.117 versus 0.96 (!)."
-# "Similar conclusions can be drawn when looking at the diagonal of the covariance matrices for these comparisons.
-However, for the vowels dataset, columns are formants, and they are of course dependent if measured on the same speaker."

-Naive Bayes classifier is good for moderate or large datasets, for example for medical diagnoses (where symptoms are independent) and classification of text documents or spam-emails (where words are independent).

 **(2) How does the decision boundary look for the Iris dataset?
 How could one improve the classification results for this scenario by changing classifier or, alternatively, manipulating the data?**

 Classes 0 and 1 are well separated but 1 and 2 are not.
 Perhaps a SVM with a radial boundary would perform better.
 One could also try transforming the data to see if the categories become more separable.
+Or, one could use boosting, which implements weights that could adjust the importance of the points that are used to define the decision boundary.

 <h2>Assignment 4-5</h2>